Quan-zzx/Accurate_VQA/README.md

 ## Weight
 For the weights of SGG on the AUG dataset, you can download [it hear by BaiduNetDisk](https://pan.baidu.com/s/1DZYS1eozHA-SK-Fv-yCFpQ?pwd=0000) or [Google NetDist](https://drive.google.com/file/d/1JDxMu9LPM0VIAHYxRjVGCFvh2W71xcn9/view?usp=sharing)

-## Demo
-[demo.ipynb](https://github.com/Quan-zzx/Accurate_VQA/blob/main/demo.ipynb) Provided a demo to run the Accuracy VQA in our paper.
-You may need to modify the **get_respose()** in it, replacing it with the LLM you want to use and your own API key, or using a locally built LLM.

 ## experience
 This folder contains the experiments in our paper.